Writing a thesis in markdown

 Zotero and its connector would be part of any academic toolchain as an alternative to proprietary systems so I’m not sure they count as additional burden to be honest.
 That said once the Zotero Firefox connector is installed it becomes second nature to hit the button and grab the citation for writing.

 Git is effectively just my cloud storage and back-up solution.
 If you’re using a Word Processor to manage this you probably have back-ups on USB keys (good) and a cloud solution (also good) such as (probably) Dropbox, OneDrive, or Google Drive.
 This supports syncing.
 Since my thesis is so tiny, effectively being in plaintext, this is handled by Git without any complaint and it also makes sense to allow me to track changes to individual files.
-The thesis is stored online in a Gitlab repo.
+The thesis is stored online in a git repo.

 Pandoc facilitates the conversion between the markdown source and formats that people want to read it in.
 For fun and convenience I wrote a small build script that allows me to build the the thesis quickly since pandoc commands can become quite long.
 I run this once at the end of every writing session.